Second Step in the True Pattern of Prayer - Thank God

 Why give thanks during prayer?

 Trials and tragedy afflict all of God's children causing some to wonder about gratitude because of evil practices and malice among humankind.
-Understanding the Plan of Salvation in its entirety helps the questioner to see the propriety of allowing suffering and heartache as it is what helps humankind experience life and provides the opportunity for Christian love.
+Understanding the Plan of Salvation helps the questioner to see the propriety of allowing suffering and heartache as it is what helps humankind experience life and provides the opportunity for Christian love.

 God loves a grateful heart